Laci1953/RC2014-CPM/PutSys/readme.txt

 How these .hex files were builded:

-First, assemble the bdosbios.z80, using the appropriate settings (I used Z80ASM)
+First, assemble PutSys.as

-Then
+Then, assemble the bdosbios.z80, using the appropriate settings (I used Z80ASM)

 (makecks MUST be run on Z80SIM)